TanimSk/LLM-model-fine-tuning/README.md

-# Fine Tuning LLM Models in your Mac with mlx lm
+# Fine Tuning LLM Models in your Mac with mlx

 ## Steps: